Fierioziy/ParticleNativeAPI/README.md

 // get plugin instance
 ParticleNativeAPI api = ParticleNativeAPI.getPlugin();

-// use its API object (cache them for easier use) Particles_1_8 particles = api.getParticles_1_8();
+// use particles list (cache it for easier use)
-ServerConnection serverConn = api.getServerConnection();
+// as an example, Particles_1_8 will be used Particles_1_8 particles = api.getParticles_1_8();

 Player player = ...;
 Location loc = player.getLocation();